alextanhongpin/clean-architecture-learn/entity.md

 However, due to the private fields, you will end up with huge constructorvwhen setting the fields, or you might need to expose alternative and every setters that are invariant free (or by checking if value is valid before setting).
 The solution is to just separate the construction of the domain model to the builder.

+Another option is to just live with immutable domain models or use init only setter https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init#:~:text=init%20(C%23%20Reference)&text=An%20init%2Donly%20setter%20assigns,%2DImplemented%20Properties%2C%20and%20Indexers.

 ## Public/Private fields

 Should fields be set to private with getter/setter?